Find Affordable College Courses

 55 Yearly Graduations

 Touro University California is the 4th most popular school in the nation for students seeking a master's degree in health studies.
 Roughly 1,300 attend the school each year.
-During the 2020-2021 academic year, 55 people received their master's degree in health studies from TUC.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+During the most recent year for which we have data, 55 people received their master's degree in health studies from TUC.
+Around 80% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #5